aswinmurali-io/word-jam/README.md

     $ buildozer android debug run
 ```

 > Device might not get detected while using Windows Subsytem For Linux.
-In that case manually copy the apk and install it
+In that case manually copy the apk and install

 This will take a lot of time to complete.